 - Found that when the effects of alcohol were wearing off, you had withdrawal symptoms, such as trouble sleeping, shakiness, irritability, anxiety, depression, restlessness, nausea, or sweating?
 Or sensed things that were not there?

 Answering yes to any of the above questions indicates that you have symptoms of an alcohol use disorder.
-The more symptoms in this list you have experienced, the more urgent it is that you consult with a treatment professional to further analyze your risk of experiencing the health and psychological problems caused by an AUD.
+The more symptoms in this list you have experienced, the more urgent it is that you consult with an alcohol treatment professional to further analyze your risk of experiencing the health and psychological problems caused by an AUD.
 Unfortunately, less than 10% of the people with alcohol use disorders make it into treatment each year.
 Research has shown that treatment with evidence-based practices can greatly enhance your chances of overcoming an alcohol use disorder and help you avoid the many severe consequences of alcoholism.